andylin2004/SoftDevSwiftDemo/onepager.md

 # Swift + SwiftUI

 ## Swift
-- Introduced by apple in 2014 for all their platforms (think iPhones, Apple Watch, Macs), aimed at cleaner code, less futzing with malloc and all that memory allocation shiz
+- Introduced by Apple in 2014 for all their platforms (think iPhones, Apple Watch, Macs), aimed at cleaner code, less futzing with malloc and all that memory allocation shiz
 - Syntax is kinda like Java, with the usage of curly brackets and the capabilities to use OOP
 - There are some changes, though:
     - Instead of using a class name function as the initializer function, you use init() instead